oasis-tcs/openc2-usecases/SBOM-PoC/Schemas/README.md

 forms the basis for the actuator profile document.

 #### 5. Generate device schemas
+Once the actuator profile has been created, we can generate a schema for a device that supports this and other profiles.
+For that, the OpenC2 language specification needs to assign the property name used to reference it.
+Note that the property name is not tied to the name of the project.
+Although we are calling this the "blinky" profile, we can use a shorter property name "led" to refer to it in commands and responses.

+* **Property Name:** led

-Producers and Consumer devices use a machine-readable complete schema [blinky_resolved.jadn](blinky/blinky_resolved.jadn) which includes referenced definitions copied from their source documents.
+Producers and Consumer devices use a machine-readable device schema [blinky_resolved.jadn](blinky/blinky_resolved.jadn) which includes all referenced definitions copied from their source documents.
 Example commands and responses can be validated using the resolved schema in either JADN or JSON Schema ([blinky_resolved.json](blinky/blinky_resolved.json)) format.
 The resolved schema is generated using JADN software, or it can be created manually by copying definitions from the actuator profile and language spec schemas.
+The simplest case is a device that supports a single profile.
+Replace the id and name (0, ap_name) placeholders with actual values (2000, led) in Target, Args, Specifiers, and Results, and the device schema is ready to use.

 Most actuators are expected to support multiple profiles.
 The "Actuator" type in the resolved schema contains the list of property names for supported profiles; this list is also returned by the "query features profiles"